If your domain registrar *cough* GoDaddy *cough* is charging you for it they are ripping you off.

 WhoisGuard hides this information from spammers, marketing firms, and online fraudsters… Because at Namecheap, we care about your privacy protection.“

-But If you think Namecheap is being generous, don’t be fooled – Because of new GDPR regulations, revealing personal info is illegal thus WHOIS records is illegal.
+But If you think Namecheap is being generous, don’t be fooled – Because of new GDPR regulations, revealing personal info is illegal thus WHOIS records are illegal.

 NameCheap was forced to make this change (they used to sell WhoIS) and they did a PR spin on it when realities it’s just to comply with GDPR.